actus-ag/mastra/packages/deployer/README.md

 ### `getMastraPath()`

-Returns the path to the .mastra directory.
+Returns the path to the .@mastra directory.

 ## Error Handling